Giovanni-Serra-Git/react-pizza-app/README.md

 # Features of the App

 ✔️ Fake login to access the app
-✔️ Viewing the pizza menu
+✔️ View the pizza menu
-✔️ Adding and removing pizzas from the cart
+✔️ Add and removing pizzas from the cart
-✔️ Increasing or decreasing pizza quantities in the cart
+✔️ Increase or decrease pizza quantities in the cart
-✔️ Filling out a form for personal information
+✔️ Fill out a form for personal information
-✔️ Setting an order with or without priority
+✔️ Set an order with or without priority
 ✔️ Checkout with order confirmation

 ❌ **The app may encounter issues (CORS) with Chrome when setting the order priority (PATCH Request).**